xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### `type` header

 The `type` header specifies the type of XIP: Standards Track, Process, or Informational.
-If the track is Standards please include the subcategory (network, interface, or ERC).
+If the track is Standards please include the subcategory (network, interface, storage, or ERC).

 ### `category` header